A PUBLIC DISPLAY OF AFFECTION

 Limited PWYC tickets are available on Sunday matinees.
 Tickets will be available in person only at the Crow's Theatre Box Office, starting at noon.

-Mixing history, comedy, and poignant reflection in equal measure, A Public Display of Affection, Jonathan Wilson’s deeply personal solo show, excavates the lives, loves, and landmarks of his queer youth on the streets of Toronto.
+Mixing history, comedy, and poignant reflection in equal measure, A Public Display of Affection, Jonathan Wilson’s deeply personal solo show, excavates the lives, loves, and landmarks of his life as a queer teenager in Toronto.

 Deftly inhabiting a cavalcade of characters, Wilson leads us on a wry and intimate exploration of the Village he once knew, the legacy it created, and the future being forged by a new generation.